ucarbonregistry/Project-453/README.md

 RoUs Generated During 1st Monitoring Period: 17,438
  ____
+Ranipet, a town about 120 kms from chennai has a large concentration of tanneries processing hides and skins from raw to finish.

 The project activity recycles wastewater from 77 Tanneries within the defined project boundary and reuses the treated water into the process of these leather industries.
 The project activity showcases efficient reuse of industrial wastewater as a key corporate